tomgrek/zincbase/README.md

 # TODO

 * Add documentation
-* "solidify" method that takes bindings output from a rule and adds them to graph as concrete atoms so NN can work on them.
 * to_csv method
 * utilize postgres as backend triple store
 * The to_csv/from_csv methods do not yet support node attributes.